KEY TAKEAWAYS

-Most people assume that life insurance for seniors is either not worth it or impossible to get approved – but, it is not true!
+Most people assume that life insurance for seniors is either not worth it or impossible to get approved – but that’s not true!
 Even those aged 60 or over can take comfort in knowing they can still get life insurance coverage.

 Read on to find out what your coverage options are and how you can secure the protection you need in retirement age.